westonrobot/robotics101/lab_sessions/lab8/lab.md

     1. Note: This step will largely manual and is likely take up the bulk of your time.
 Nevertheless, we do encourage students to put in effort for image annotation as poorly annotated image data can heavily impact the accuracy of your trained model

 4. Once all the images have been annotated, add the images to the dataset.
 A prompt will request for the train-test data split.
-The train dataset is used to train the model, where it sees and learns from the dataset, whereas the test dataset is used to evalutate the model after training.
 The values to use for the dataset split can potentially impact your model training heavily.
 For this lab, we will be using the `80-20` split For this lab.
 This means that 80% of the data will fall under the train dataset, while the remaining data will fall under the test dataset.
 ![Train Test](assets/trainTest.png)

 5. After the train-test dataset split, we will be able to add preprocessing and augmentations to our image data.
 ![Preprocess Augmentation](assets/PreprocessAugment.png)
-    1. Image Preprocessing is a technique that suppresses undesired distortions or enhances some image features relevant for further processing and analysis task.

     1. There are many [techniques](https://www.mygreatlearning.com/blog/introduction-to-image-pre-processing/) that you can employ for image preprocessing.
 For this lab, we will be adding the auto-orientate and resize (stretch to 640 x 480) steps.
 Re-sizing changes the pixel information of the image, where reducing an image in size will result in unneeded pixel information being discarded.

-    2. Data augmentation is a technique which we can use to increase our training data, by applying variations to the images that we currently have (ie. increasing the brightness/exposure) and appending them to the dataset.
-This helps in creating a more robust and generalized model.

-        1. There are many [techniques](https://iq.opengenus.org/data-augmentation/) that you can employ to further augment your dataset.
+    2. There are many [techniques](https://iq.opengenus.org/data-augmentation/) that you can employ to further augment your dataset.
 However, due to the lack of a big dataset and time, do limit the number of augmentations to a maximum of 3 to prevent long training times for the model.

 6. Once augmentations have been added, you will be able to generate a version and export the dataset in various types of formats.
 For this lab, we will be using the `YOLO v5 Pytorch` Format for export.
 Select the download code option and copy the download code into the notebook.